AdityaCoppisetti/tapfolio/README.md

 Since the battery voltage varies during operation, a dedicated ME6211 low-dropout regulator is used to provide a stable 3.3V supply for the ESP32, OLED display, and PN532 NFC module.

 The design intentionally prioritizes simplicity and portability, using a minimal power architecture that keeps component count low while providing sufficient runtime for everyday use.

-The cost of everything is-

-ESP32 Module ₹194

-PN532 NFC Module ₹285

-2.8" TFT Display ₹521

-3x Tact Switches ₹18

-TP4056 Charger ₹25

-ME6211 Regulator ₹10

-500mAh LiPo Battery ₹130

-Slide Switch ₹10

-JST-PH Connector ₹5

-Capacitors ₹5
+however i wanted to use the tp4056 , i couldnt find the symbol in the kicad library , now i could just download it from somewhere but whats the fun in that so i decided to make my own , you can find the documentation for that in the journal.md

+ this project has taught me:-

+ schematics
+ pcb making
+ the evil task of routing
+ cad ( this is also evil i just cant proove and then documentation the rest i kinda already knew.

 total- ₹1203